Commelina cyanea: Distribution and habitat

-The species range is across eastern New South Wales, from Narooma northwards, up into Queensland.
-It also occurs on Lord Howe Island and Norfolk Island.
+The species range is across eastern New South Wales, from Narooma northwards into Queensland, as well as Lord Howe Island.
 It grows in wetter shaded areas in forest habitats.

 Ecology

 Commelina cyanea is pollinated by a variety of native bees such as Nomia aurantifer, Amegilla pulchra, halictid and colletid bees, and syrphid flies (genus Syritta).
 Wallabies and rabbits eat the vegetation.
 Vegetation is also possibly dispersed by water.

 Uses

 The leaves were used by early non-indigenous colonists to alleviate scurvy, and hence its common name.

 Attractive in flower, Commelina cyanea adapts readily to cultivation and can be grown as a groundcover or in hanging baskets.
 It is easily propagated from cuttings.
-It resembles the introduced weed wandering Jew (Tradescantia fluminensis), but the latter has white flowers and a segmented stem as well as a weak root system.
-It also lacks the hairy leaf sheathes of C. cyanea.
-However, C. cyanea can itself be weedy in gardens at times.
+It has a superficial resemblance (in morphology only) to the introduced weed wandering Jew (Tradescantia fluminensis), but is readily distinguished from the native by the variegated leaves and the white flowers.
+It also lacks the hairy leaf sheathes of the native.
+C. cyanea can itself be weedy in gardens at times.